artificiallama/OCT_image_classification/README.md

 <img width="500" height="300" src="images/number_filters.png">
 </p>

+The issue of overfitting in neural networks can be addressed with another technique known as *dropout*.
+In this technique a particular percentage of outputs from  a layer are randomly switched off (i.e. dropped out).

-The following explores the sensitivity of accuracy to the magnitude of dropout.
+The following figure explores the sensitivity of accuracy to the magnitude of dropout.

 <p align="center">
 <img width="500" height="300" src="images/number_dropout.png">